HomeJourneyBook/Homes-journey-archive/Valley/Legends/README.md

+---
+title: The Legend of the Battle for the Great Tea Tree
+parent: The Valley of Tea Dragons
+grand_parent: Worlds
+nav_order: 3
+---

 # The Legend of the Battle for the Great Tea Tree

 This section contains surviving records connected to one of the oldest known conflicts within the Valley of Tea Dragons — the Battle for the Great Tea Tree.